selsamman/redux-capi/docs/spec_redactions.md

 ---
 Redactions are self-reducing actions that contain a state schema which defines the path to a particular property and provides a function for returning a mutated value for that property.

-The redaction is the value of a property which determines the name of the self-dispatching function that will be created as a result of the redaction specification.
-The function is passed the arguments that consumer of the redaction passes to the function and it returns a schema.
+A redaction is a property with a function as the value.
+The name of the property is the name of the self-dispatching function that will be created in the API.
+The function is passed the arguments that consumer of the redaction passes to the function.
 ```
 functionName: (arguments) => (returns schema)
 ```
 ### Schema

-The redaction function returns a schema.
 The schema defines the path to state properties and defines how those properties will be affected.
-The path is defined as a hierarchy of objects where each property name corresponds to a property in the state hirarchy .
-The hierarchy continues with sub-objects until and an object that contains properties with functions attached is reached.
+The path is defined as a hierarchy of objects where each property name corresponds to a property in the state hierarchy.
+The hierarchy continues with subordinate objects until and an object that contains properties with functions attached is reached.
 Such an object contains functions which determine what to do based on their property name.
 They include:
  * Selecting an array element using **where**
  * Inserting or appending an element to array with **insert** and **append**
  * Setting a value for a property with **set**
  * Assigning partial properties to an object with **assign**

- Because the entire schema is returned by the redaction function which is passed the arguments from consumer the functions may reference thes arguments as a closure.
+ Because the entire schema is returned by the redaction function which is passed the arguments from consumer the functions may reference these arguments as a closure.
  ```
 setFilter: (filterValue) => (
 {